-This is why having a simple and straightforward site architecture is highly recommended on all websites, regardless of niche.
-It is also why consulting SEO experts before setting up or publishing your website can be invaluable.
+This is why simple site architecture is highly recommended on all websites, regardless of niche.
+It is also why consulting SEO experts can be invaluable before setting up or publishing your website.

 An excellent site structure usually takes a website visitor 3-4 clicks from the homepage or landing page to get where he or she wants to go.
 Here is an example of good site architecture for an online shop:

-And here is a look at a poorly structure site:
+And here is a look at a poorly structured site:

-Now, if your website has been around for a long time and you think that restructuring your website architecture will cost you valuable time and backlinks, ask your SEO team of experts about 301 redirects – a permanent redirect process that can pass on up to 99% of backlink power.
+If your website has been around for a long time and you think that restructuring your architecture will cost you valuable time and backlinks, ask your SEO team of experts about 301 redirects – a permanent redirect process that can pass on up to 99% of backlink power.

-The user experience is central to Google’s service and a secure website helps users protect their sensitive information from the creeping eyes of hackers on the www.
-S0, in 2014, Google announced that they would rank secure websites better than those that are not.
-A secure website is characterised by a Hypertext Transfer Protocol Secure (HTTPS).
+The user experience is central to Google’s service, and a secure website helps users protect their sensitive information from the creeping eyes of hackers on the www.
+So in 2014, Google announced that they would rank secure websites better than those that are not.
+A secure website is characterized by a Hypertext Transfer Protocol Secure (HTTPS).

 It looks like this in the address bar or URL of a website: